-- Subject teachers will explain and discuss with you the courses within their curriculum area: - All students will be seen in tutor time by Ms. Claughton, Deputy Headteacher, or another member of the Leadership Team to discuss choices and ask questions - students will also find out how to access the options form; - During Options Evening, students will get the chance to visit classrooms in person, and they can also hear from previous students who have taken each option via recorded videos on Showbie.
+- Subject teachers will explain and discuss with you the courses within their curriculum area: - All students will be seen in tutor time by Ms. Claughton, Deputy Headteacher, or another member of the Leadership Team to discuss choices and ask questions - students will also find out how to access the options form; - During Options Evening, students will get the chance to visit classrooms in person and speak to staff and students about their choices.
 There will be a schedule of presentations during Options Evening from Mrs Purnell and Ms. Claughton.
-We will notify you all with the finer arrangements ahead of 6th March; - The Year 8 options mailbox will be monitored throughout the term to answer any questions from students, parents and carers: year8options@ilkleygs.co.uk; - If your child's questions cannot be answered in this booklet, during tutor time or during the Options Evening, they will have the opportunity to book a meeting with a member of the Leadership Team.
+We will notify you all with the finer arrangements ahead of 12th March; - The Year 8 options mailbox will be monitored throughout the term to answer any questions from students, parents and carers: year8options@ilkleygs.co.uk; - If your child's questions cannot be answered in this booklet, during tutor time or during the Options Evening, they will have the opportunity to book a meeting with a member of the Leadership Team.
 You will receive further information on how to book.

-May/June 2024:
+May/June 2025: